Life, a series of events and obstacles from the moment that we are conceived until the day we die

 There are aspects that remain lifelong challenges, either because we allow them to retain that power over us, or simply that we cannot change them.
 I have noticed that as I grow older, that fact itself becomes a challenge, fueling a string of thoughts that require my time and energy to keep them under control, just like all the others I’ve had to manage over the years.
 But there is an undercurrent and a certainty now, with more years behind than in front of me; a limited time to do what I want and need to do, but raising questions.
 Questions and concerns contemplating whether I’m becoming too old to go through with surgery, delayed due to confinement.
 Asking myself if I need to do this and is it worth it!
 The thoughts rattled about in my head for a short while this morning until I came to my senses!

 What had gotten into my head, why was I even considering these points, how did I reach this degree of disbelief?
 These thoughts had gone through my mind before, but only when I had hit a low point over the past few years.
 The reason on this occasion had been triggered by the world events and circumstances affecting us all right now.
 I believed that I had been handling things quite well, getting over bad days of being on my own and without a social life or interaction with others, in addition to the psychological aspects.

 It really was a jolt to my morning and one that brought me back to focus.
-I didn’t choose to just get close to transition, I need to complete it.
+I didn’t choose to just get close to being fully Transgender, I need to complete this.
 Looking back at past events, I have had to get through the death of my parents, getting this far in life, plus a number of other difficult times, all of which have put today firmly in perspective.
 I am on the verge of completing one of the biggest challenges of my lifetime and sure there will be others to follow, just as the sun will rise tomorrow and the day after.